El Efecto (song): Critical reception

 Linda Yicela Hernández Sanchez from Colombia.com gave "El Efecto (Remix)" a positive review, naming the singers "some of the most exceptional talents of current urban music".
 She labeled the song "[a] unique collaboration", stating that it "promises to cause a great sensation" within Alejandro's audience, "not only because it is a powerful collaboration, but also because it follows the great success of the original version of it".
 In 2022, Cosmopolitan ranked it among the 100 best songs for a party.

 Commercial performance

 "El Efecto (Remix)" debuted at number 59 on Spain's official weekly chart on the chart issue dated April 26, 2020, becoming Alejandro's fifteenth entry, Corleone's fourth, Kevvo's first, Myers' eighth, Lyanno's fourth, and Dalex's eleventh.
 On May 31, 2020, the song reached its peak of number 49.
-The track was later certified gold by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 20,000 units in the country.
+The track was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 60,000 units in the country.

 In Latin America, the song peaked at number 15 in Paraguay, number 45 in Colombia, number 46 in Peru, and number 16 on Monitor Latino's Costa Rica Urbano.
 The song was also certified double platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 120,000 units in Mexico.